Economy of Denmark: Electronics and industrial equipment

 Danfoss, headquartered in Nordborg, designs and manufactures industrial electronics, heating and cooling equipment, as well as drivetrains and power solutions.

 Denmark is also a large exporter of pumps, with the company Grundfos holding 50% of the market share, manufacturing circulation pumps.

 Manufacturing

-In 2017 total output (gross value added) in manufacturing industries amounted to 14.4% of total output in Denmark.
+In 2017, the total output (gross value added) in the manufacturing industry amounted to 14.4% of total output in Denmark.
 325,000 people or a little less than 12% of all employed persons worked in manufacturing (including utilities, mining and quarrying) in 2016.
 Main sub-industries are manufacture of pharmaceuticals, machinery, and food products.

 Service industry

-In 2017 total output (gross value added) in service industries amounted to 75.2% of total output in Denmark, and 79.9% of all employed people worked here (in 2016).
+In 2017, the total output (gross value added) in the service industry amounted to 75.2% of total output in Denmark, and 79.9% of all employed people worked in this industry in 2016.
 Apart from public administration, education and health services, main service sub-industries were trade and transport services, and business services.